libp2p/docs/content/concepts/address-discovery-and-advertisement.md

     - A peer can be a Relay server if the `libp2p.EnableRelay` option is set on it with the `circuit.OptHop` option and the `libp2p.EnableAutoRelay` is also set on it.

-    - When a Relay server is created, it starts advertising itself as the provider of the Relay “"/libp2p/relay" namespace on the DHT.
+    - When a Relay server is created, it starts advertising itself as the provider of the Relay `/libp2p/relay` namespace on the DHT.

-    - Any peer that wants to connect to a Relay server can then look for them by searching for providers of the “"/libp2p/relay" namespace on the DHT and then randomly picking one Relay server that’s dialable.
+    - Any peer that wants to connect to a Relay server can then look for them by searching for providers of the `/libp2p/relay` namespace on the DHT and then randomly picking one Relay server that’s dialable.

     #### Creating long lived connections with the Relay server and advertising relay addresses

     - Once a peer knows it has private reachability by using AutoNAT, the only way it can be dialled from outside is through Relay servers.

-    - So, when a peer receivers an “EvtLocalReachabilityChanged” event with Private reachability, it searches the DHT for Relay servers as described above and connects to one of them.
+    - So, when a peer receivers an `EvtLocalReachabilityChanged` event with Private reachability, it searches the DHT for Relay servers as described above and connects to one of them.

     - It then creates a Relay address for itself by combining the address of the Relay server with it’s peerID and adds it to the dialable address set of the peer.
 In this case, the peer also removes all public addresses from it’s set of dialable addresses as it overwrites them with the Relay addresses since it does NOT have public reachability.
 This means it will remove public interface addresses, UPnP addresses and even public observed addresses it is confident about from it’s set of dialable addresses.
-    However, it will retain all private IP addresses it discovers using all these mechanisms so peers on the same network can dial it without using Relays.
+However it will retain all private IP addresses it discovers using all these mechanisms so peers on the same network can dial it without using Relays.

     - Note that the connection with the Relay server should be a long lived one as peers can ONLY connect to it using the relay address if it is connected to the Relay server.